The LGBT icons you need to know about

 We've take a look at some of the most influential people who took that stand and helped bring about change.
 You will have heard of some of them, others may be new to you - but all have made an impact on society in their own way.

 Marsha P Johnson

 RuPaul once said that Marsha P Johnson paved the way for all drag queens.
-It’s certainly a lot easier to 'sashay away' in 2019 thanks to her fighting spirit.
+It’s certainly a lot easier to 'sashay away' today thanks to her fighting spirit.

 Marsha was a central figure in the Stonewall riots of 1969, where members of the LGBT community rose up in protest against police raids on the bar of the same name in Christopher Street, New York.
 The riots ran for two nights and were the beginnings of the Gay Liberation Front, the protest group which organised the first Pride marches.

 Born Malcolm Michaels Jnr in 1945, Johnson was also central to setting up a safe house for gay street kids in the early 1970s.

 And the P in her name?
 Marsha always said it stood for ‘Pay it no mind’.